diezfx/transformation-framework/interfaces.md

 - provides:  These properties are exposed by this component
 - requires: These properties have to be provided from another component for it to work

+components without custom java code possible?

 ## Possible Problems
 ### components may not have a direct relation to their compute instance

-1. e.g. compute -> tomcat -> java_service.
+- e.g. compute -> tomcat -> java_service.
 The java_service still need some kind of "connection" property from compute.

-2. if another service connects to this java_service a "connection" is needed as well that needs info  from the underlying compute instance.
+- if another service connects to this java_service a "connection" is needed as well that needs info  from the underlying compute instance.
 Something like the ip_address.

-Another option: make it explicit what is inherited
+option 1:
+- make it transitive(?) hosted on forwards provided by variables

+option2:
+- make it explicit; just write them as provided as well
 ### interface properties could have name-collisions
 At the moment the name implies the type -> name them differently

 #### one service two ports
 e.g. one service exposes 2 "ports".
 Solution: the properties are typed.
 So one port could be a mysql-port and another one for ssh.

-#### requires addresses in different contexts
+#### name collisions
  e.g. ip address from compute that this service connects to and own compute; which one to take?
 Computes are generic so can't name their ip differently either
 idea: only when both appear together somewhere it is taken